woocommerce/woocommerce-blocks/docs/theming/cart-and-checkout.md

 }
 ```

 Take into consideration the container has a top box shadow that might not play well with some dark background colors.
-If needed, it can be modified directly setting the `color` property (internally, shadow color uses `currentColor`, so it honored the `color` property):
+If needed, it can be modified directly setting the `color` property (internally, shadow color uses `currentColor`, so it honors the `color` property):

 ```CSS
 .wc-block-cart__submit-container::before {